Lindt8/PHITS-Tools/paper.md

 extraction and organization of numerical results and metadata from both codes often required writing a bespoke processing script for most individual simulations, possibly preceded by manual data extraction/isolation too.
-`PHITS Tools` and `DCHAIN Tools` provide universal output parsers for the PHITS and DCHAIN codes, capable of processing all of the relevant output files produced by each code and outputting the numerical results and metadata in a consistent, standardized output format.
+`PHITS Tools` provides universal output parsers for the PHITS and DCHAIN codes, capable of processing all of the relevant output files produced by each code and outputting the numerical results and metadata in a consistent, standardized output format.